 Guidance for applicants for initial registration

 |You may not yet have all your marketing material fully developed.
 Provide any draft materials as evidence of what will be used and show that all requirements of clause 4.1 have been adhered to.|

 Case study: Can an RTO use an “RPL broker” to recruit students?

 For example, “Fast Track RPL” runs a website that acts as a brokerage for ten RTOs delivering RPL in a wide variety of courses, including “Melbourne City Training”.
 Potential students enrol with “Fast Track RPL” as a third party to these RTOs.
-The General Direction—third-party arrangements for training and or assessment of VET courses clarifies that as a non-RTO, “Fast Track RPL” cannot offer to provide all or part of a VET course in their own name.
+The General Direction—third party arrangements for training and or assessment of VET courses has clarified that as a non-RTO, “Fast Track RPL” cannot offer to provide all or part of a VET course in their own name.

 “Fast Track RPL” cannot advertise “Melbourne City Training’s” courses on a website where the branding could give the viewer the opinion that “Fast Track RPL” is offering the course.
 Any advertising of VET courses on behalf of “Melbourne City Training” must be in the name of “Melbourne City Training”.
 This does not prevent the use of “Fast Track RPL” in the domain name of a website, but the content of the site must reflect that the course is offered by “Melbourne City Training”.